AndresL230/AndresL230/README.md

 ## Current Focus

-- Completing Stock Portfolio Insights
-- Building ETL pipelines for data processing and transformation
+- Completing ETL pipeline for data processing and transformation
-- Implementing AI-powered investment recommendations and analytics
-- Exploring opportunities to expand on Noogie's success
+- Exploring and contributing to open source projects
+- Learning more about machine learning and its applications
 - Looking for collaboration opportunities in software and data engineering

 ## Technologies & Tools